berylgithub/Graphs-CS/README.md

 Compilation of basic graph Algorithms (DFS, BFS, prim, kruskal, etc).

 ---
-Almost all of the tasks have been completed, only the puzzles left to solve
+Almost all of the algorithm have been completed, only the puzzles left to solve